|HOME||FOR PET OWNERS||CLINICAL SERVICES||FOR VETERINARY PROFESSIONALS||NEWS||CONTACT US||REQUEST FORMS|

 |Terms and Conditions|

-Above: enlarged medial iliac lymph nodes in a springer spaniel with anal sac gland carcinoma.
+Above: enlarged medial iliac lymph nodes in a springer spaniel with anal sac adenocarcinoma.

 Treatment and Prognosis

-There are a number of treatment options available for the management of anal sac gland carcinoma.
+There are a number of treatment options available for the management of anal sac gland carcinoma (anal sac adenocarcinoma).
 Decisions are made on the basis of a number of factors, primarily the amount and location of tumour tissue as noted above.

 For patients with small (less than 3cm diameter) primary tumours and no evidence of spread of the tumour, local surgical excision can be the most appropriate therapy.
 For patients where this proves difficult or where the surgeon is concerned about the completeness of tumour removal, radiotherapy is used post-operatively to improve the tumour control.
 The average life expectancy for these patients in our clinic is three years and three months.